 The art of paper designs has evolved from traditional Chinese patterns to a variety of other patterns.
-Different cultures have adopted and inserted their own designs that have to broaden the reach of this art form.
-To learn more about this craft, the Circle Community conducted a workshop with Pratima Chavan.
+Different cultures have adopted and inserted their own designs that have broadened the reach of this art form.
+To learn more about this craft, the Rooftop Community conducted a paper cutting workshop with Pratima Chavan.

 About The Artist